 - Melding can also be done by splitting existing run to make two runs out of one as per Rummikub rules.
 For example if you already have a run of 34567 on the table.
 You can take a 5 from your rack (from the run of 34567).
 Add this six to 7,8 you have.
 This will create two runs – 345 and 567.

-Rummikub rules allow players to play Joker card as a wild card.
+Rummikub rules also allow players to play Joker card as a wild card like solitaire card game rules.
 However Joker card will also give you penalty of 30 points if you have it I your rack after the opponent plays all the tiles.
 Hence you have to be clever enough to know when to keep the joker and when to play them.

 Once any player plays all his tiles on the rack and has no more tiles, total value of numbers on the tiles are summed up.
 The total number of each player is his score.
 When there are no tiles left in the pool, the game is over.
 Joker should be preserved to play at last when you run out of tiles.The player who finishes all his tiles to make meld is declared Rummikub and scores are then tallied to decide the winner as per Rummikub rules.

 The target in this game is to place all your tiles on table to make set.
 Since there will be more than one turn, scores should be noted down to keep track.
 Players who are not winner will lose points equal to the value of the tiles they are holding on their racks.
 These negative scores of opponents become positive scores for the winner.
 The value of tiles left with other players will be added to scores of winner.
 Whoever has the highest positive points at the end of game, wins Rummikub.
 You are now equipped with all Rummikub rules and can enjoy this number game with your friends and family members.
 Follow the rules of other games shared at this blog.
 Some of the popular game rules we have covered here include rules of Jenga, Checkers rules, Monopoly Rules and Chess rules, .